 SWAMIJI: Yes space, it is space.

-JOHN: But it is not vacuum, it is not . . .
+JOHN: But it is not a vacuum, it is not . . .

 JOHN: Fills in.

-SWAMIJI: And then come out five karmendriyas, organs of actions.
+SWAMIJI: And then what comes out are the five karmendriyas, the organs of action.

 SWAMIJI: These are all objective.

 JOHN: Even the karmendriyas?

 JOHN: These are objective.